dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-comparers.md

 ## Background

-[Change tracking](xref:core/change-tracking/index) means that EF Core automatically determines what changes were performed by the application on a loaded entity instance, so that those changes can be saved back to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
+[Change tracking](xref:core/change-tracking/index) means that EF Core automatically determines what changes were performed by the application on a loaded entity instance, so that those changes can be saved back to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called.
 EF Core usually performs this by taking a *snapshot* of the instance when it's loaded from the database, and *comparing* that snapshot to the instance handed out to the application.

 EF Core comes with built-in logic for snapshotting and comparing most standard types used in databases, so users don't usually need to worry about this topic.
 However, when a property is mapped through a [value converter](xref:core/modeling/value-conversions), EF Core needs to perform comparison on arbitrary user types, which may be complex.
 By default, EF Core uses the default equality comparison defined by types (e.g. the `Equals` method); for snapshotting, [value types](/dotnet/csharp/language-reference/builtin-types/value-types) are copied to produce the snapshot, while for [reference types](/dotnet/csharp/language-reference/keywords/reference-types) no copying occurs, and the same instance is used as the snapshot.